 - Your doctor will tell you how much medicine to use.
 Do not use more than directed.

-- Swallow the pills whole.
+- Swallow the tablet and capsules whole.
 Do not chew, crush, or break any of them.

 - It is best to take this medicine on an empty stomach, before a meal.